-Billie said:

-- How can you like a song if you cannot understand the words? - Well... if you do not understand the words, you can appreciate the music alone in its beauty.
-Take the human voice just like any other instrument. - Are you telling me that lyrics are irrelevant? - Definitely not, but if you need the words to appreciate the music, it means that the music is not good enough.
-Billie was unconvinced and puzzled: - Still, I don't understand why Frenchmen should sing to the moon meaningless Italian words among oak trees.
-Two thousand years ago, people must have been idiots.
+Billie said: "How can you like a song if you can't understand the words?"
+"Well...if you don't understand the words, you can appreciate the music alone for its beauty.
+Think of the human voice just like any other instrument."
+"Are you telling me that lyrics are irrelevant?"
+"Definitely not, but if you need the words to appreciate the music, it means that the music isn't good enough."
+Billie was unconvinced and puzzled: "Still, I don't understand why Frenchmen should sing meaningless Italian words to the moon among oak trees.
+Two thousand years ago, people must have been idiots."
 Mark just smiled at him.

 The voice began to gather power, and two powerful top notes followed.

-They were not enough for Billie:

-- C'mon, more power, woman!
-You can make it!
+They weren't enough for Billie: "Come on, more power, woman!
+You can make it!"
 The choir now started singing something with the rhythm of a lullaby.

-Billie (squirming):

-- That is for children, Mark.
-It makes me sleep. - Hold your yawns one more minute, then we quit.
-Billie, snuggling against Mark, said with a cheerful voice: - Just 'cause you ask me.
+Billie (squirming): "That is for children, Mark.
+It makes me sleep."
+"Hold your yawns one more minute, then we quit."
+Billie, snuggling against Mark, said with a cheerful voice: "Just 'cause you ask me."

-After some more singing of the choir and some more warbling of the singer, she started another stanza.
+After some more singing from the choir and some more warbling from the singer, she started another stanza.
 Choir again.
-Then she went off with a powerful top note, which shook Billy up.
+Then she finished with a powerful top note, which shook Billie up.
 A second top note followed, more powerful.
-Then the song dwindled away, there was one last top note, and Mark cut the music saying:
+Then the song dwindled away, there was one last top note, and Mark cut the music, saying: "You didn't like it, did you?"

-- You did not like it, did you?
-Billie blinked, and then he murmured, with a hesitating voice: - Not really, but I must say...I had a strange feeling: for a moment, just one moment, at the very end...
-I thought I was in the oak grove with real people standing there, in the moonlight....
-And the whole scene started making sense.
+Billie blinked, and then he murmured, with a hesitating voice: "Not really, but I must say...I had a strange feeling: for a moment, just one moment, at the very end...I thought I was in the oak grove with real people standing there, in the moonlight...
+And the whole scene started making sense."

 Mark was astonished and looked at Billie open-mouthed, as if he wanted to say something, but kept quiet.
-Then, after a long pause, he sighed and said: And now, Mathematics!
+Then, after a long pause, he sighed and said: "And now, Mathematics!"

-11. The Math Lesson.
-The end of the Lesson.
+11. The Math Lesson: The End of the Lesson

 At the end of the lesson, lined up on the table in front of Billie, there were both of his shoes and one of his socks.
-To his credit, we must add that there were also five M&Ms.

-Mark summarized:

-- That makes it nine mistakes and five credits.
-Billie sounded almost resentful: - I beg your pardon, but I already ate at least five of my credits. - Even better.
-Why did you tell me that you are "not so good" at Math?
+To his credit, we must add that there were also five M&Ms. Mark summarized: "That makes it nine mistakes and five credits."
+Billie sounded almost resentful: "I beg your pardon, but I already ate at least five of my credits."
+"Even better.
+Why did you tell me that you are 'not so good' at Math?
 I think that if you just thought one moment longer about each problem instead of shooting straight from the hip, you would solve any of them at the first attempt.
-Besides, you'd still wear both your socks and shoes. - I don't mind that, said Billie, twirling the toes of his naked foot.
-Actually ... (he was blushing) - Hush, said Mark.
-I know what you would say. - If so, please, stop your mind-reading exercise, Billie said blushing even more.
+Besides, you'd still wear both your socks and shoes."
+"I don't mind that," said Billie, twirling the toes of his naked foot.
+"Actually..." (he was blushing) "Hush," said Mark.
+"I know what you would say."
+"If so, please, stop your mind-reading exercise," Billie said, blushing even more.

-Then, putting his sock and shoes back on, he said:

-- I made an effort to do well just because I like you, Mark, and I did not want to disappoint you.

-- In that case, in the Math class, when your instructor asks you a question, or you must solve a problem, think of me. - I already do, Mark, all the time, and not only at Math said Billie naively.
+Then, putting his sock and shoes back on, he said: "I made an effort to do well just because I like you, Mark, and I didn't want to disappoint you."
+"In that case, in the Math class, when your instructor asks you a question, or you must solve a problem, think of me."
+"I already do, Mark, all the time, and not only at Math," said Billie naively.